Funding Direct Assistance to Victims of Crimes

 - provide victims and survivors with a measure of safety and security such as boarding-up broken windows and replacing or repairing locks.

 An agency must meet all of the following federal requirements to receive VOCA funds:

 - Demonstrate a record of effective and direct services to crime victims

 - Utilize volunteers to provide or support direct services

-- Promote coordinated public and private efforts to assist victims
+- Promote coordinated public and private efforts to assist victims and survivors

 - Assist victims seeking crime victim compensation benefits